Shift Planning: 6 Steps to Plan Shifts Like a Pro

 3. Choose a shift plan

 Now that you have an idea of what customer demand and employee preference are, you can structure your shifts.
-If you already have your shift structure in place, you can use that information to adjust within it.
+If you already have your work shift structure in place, you can use that information to adjust it.

-Again, each industry will be unique.
 Some run 24/7 and others might simply require a morning and afternoon shift over a week or two.
-Some might require multi-day shifts (e.g. three off, four on), overnight shifts, split shifts, swing shifts, shift overlap—there are actually many approaches to shifts.
+Some might require multi-day shifts (e.g. three off, four on), overnight shifts, split shifts, swing shifts, and shift overlap—there are actually many approaches to shifts.

-4. Accommodate shift changes
+4. Accommodate work shift changes

-No matter how well you plan your shifts, your employees are always going to need adjustments.
-From pre-planned time-off requests to emergency call-outs, you’ll need a way to accommodate for shift changes.
+From pre-planned time-off requests to emergency call-outs, you’ll need a way to accommodate shift changes.
 If you’re building the work schedule manually in a spreadsheet or on paper, this could cause some headaches, so you’ll need to be prepared.

-You can always have some backup plans for shifts, with a list of employees you can call in.
-That’s fine for planned updates, but not an ideal situation for last-minute changes.
 Your best bet is to use a scheduling app like When I Work, so you can allow your employees to trade shifts right within the schedule.
 They’ll be able to swap or drop shifts, and other employees can volunteer to take those shifts.
 This gives your workers a voice over their schedule, which creates happier teams.

 5. Accommodate fluctuating demand

-If there’s one constant in running a business, it’s change.
-Especially when you’re dealing with customer demand.
-Planning shifts to account for fluctuating demand always feels tricky, but it’s important to think about.
+This is especially true when you’re dealing with customer demand.
+Planning work shifts to account for fluctuating demand always feels tricky, but it’s important to think about.
 Being under or overstaffed is not something you want on a consistent basis.

-Make sure your shift planning is taking into account those times when demand seems to fluctuate the most.
-You want to be sure you have the data and insights you need to handle these times appropriately.
-Your shift planning system needs to be nimble enough to let you make quick changes so you can make sure you have the right contingencies in place.
+• Your shift planning system needs to be nimble enough to let you make quick changes so you can make sure you have the right contingencies in place.

 6. Choose the best shift tools